-When you’re discussing a possible partnership, both sides need to be transparent and upfront about their expectations and what they can and can’t deliver.
+When you’re discussing possible co-branding partnerships, both sides need to be transparent and upfront about their expectations and what they can and can’t deliver.
 Success can be defined by metrics, and should be assessed by looking backwards.
 What objectives did you set?
 Measurements can include the surrounding PR campaign, commercial success, audience reach, web traffic, social media followers, newsletter opt-ins and more.
 You can also build in a booking code wherever possible, and use a bit.ly link if the partnership spans through the digital and social space.

 A rapidly changing cultural landscape allows more brands and businesses to flourish in the physical world, and constant updates in the social ecosystem make it easier than ever for top travel PR agencies, such as The Brandman Agency, to help connect our clients with consumers via strategic partnerships.
 When you’re ready and able (and have the budget and resources to match), there’s plenty of partnering to be done.
 Let’s get to it.